The Ocean Cleanup: Cleansing Our Oceans From Our Plastic Sins

 A Two-sided Issue

 Over five trillion pieces of plastic are involuntarily trapped in our oceans today.
-By 2050, as a report by the World Economic Forum predicts, these oceans will contain more plastic than fish, in terms of weight, while the plastic industry will be consuming 20% of the total oil production.
+By 2050, as a report by the World Economic Forum predicts, these oceans will contain more plastic than fish, in terms of weight, while the plastic industry will be consuming 20 percent of the total oil production.
 In addition to the disruptive impact plastic pollution can have on our ecosystems, on our lives and the life around us, it guarantees some economic damage, too.

 A report by the United Nations Environment Programme estimates that the impact of this mainstream type of pollution on tourism, fisheries and marine life costs industries around the world USD $13 billion per year.